 You Can Pick A Size, Thickness And Shape That Works Best For You

-Which is another great reason for making your own.
+All of this is another great reason for making your own DIY pads.
 Only you know your own flow and pattern of bleeding.
 And it could cost you a fortune going through all the bought pads finding out which size is best for you.

 So How Do You Make Reusable Sanitary Pads?

 Amongst the fabrics I found amongst the clothes of E I wished to upcycle were fleece, flannel, cotton and jersey.
 All these were cotton types, so perfectly suitable for pad making.
-I also found some waterproof bibs that could be used as a waterproof layer.
+I found some waterproof bibs that could be used as a waterproof layer and even found some bamboo inners from some reusable nappies!

 You Will Need

-- A sanitary pad template of your choosing – I chose one closest in size to my favoured disposable
+- A sanitary pad template of your choosing – here is my very easy Reusable Sanitary Pad Template

 - Fabric for the top, core and backing to the pad, see below for suggestions.